-Top Republicans back Trump’s efforts to contest election results
+Top Republicans back Trump’s efforts to challenge election results

 It was clear Monday that the campaign’s strategy was at least as much about rhetoric as it was about legal tactics.
 Clark, the deputy campaign manager, and others spent the weekend assembling a plan — and a messaging strategy — for various states, officials said.
 The campaign also sent out “talkers” — talking points — that included such suggestions as “This election is far from over,” “Joe Biden has not been certified as the winner of any states,” and “Legal votes decide who is president, not the news media.”

-In Michigan, where Republicans have so far lost their legal challenges, a conservative nonprofit law firm filed a new suit asserting that ballots in Wayne County, home of Detroit, had been counted from voters not on the rolls and without verification of voter signatures, citing five signed affidavits.
-The suit also alleged that Republican poll watchers were not allowed to witness the counting, even though more than 200 GOP challengers were inside the counting room at TCF Center in Detroit, where votes were counted last week.
+In Michigan, where Republicans have so far lost their legal challenges, a conservative nonprofit law firm filed a new suit asserting that ballots in Wayne County, home of Detroit, had been counted from voters not on the rolls and without verification of voter signatures, citing six signed affidavits.
+The suit also alleged that Republican poll watchers were not allowed to witness the counting, even though more than 200 GOP challengers were inside the counting room at the TCF Center in Detroit, where votes were counted last week.

 “The allegations in this suit appear to be an exaggeration of routine situations that arise every election,” said Christopher Trebilcock, a longtime Democratic election lawyer in Michigan.
 “They either don’t understand the process or don’t care what the law actually provides.”

-In Nevada, the Trump campaign and Republicans have already lost two attempts to get courts to order changes to ballot-counting Clark County, the state’s largest Democratic stronghold.
+In Nevada, the Trump campaign and Republicans have already lost two attempts to get courts to order changes to ballot counting in Clark County, the state’s largest Democratic stronghold.
 State and federal judges rejected their demands for emergency intervention, citing a lack of evidence of any widespread voter fraud.

 In response, Trump allies made a slew of new unsubstantiated allegations.
 On Sunday, Matt Schlapp of the American Conservative Union claimed “thousands of examples of voter irregularities,” including a “Biden-Harris van” at the Clark County vote-counting center in which ballots were “opened with letter openers, and ballots were filled in and resealed.”

 Asked about the GOP’s various fraud allegations Monday, Clark County Registrar of Voters Joe Gloria said his office had forwarded allegations to the secretary of state for investigation.
-“If there’s anything that’s been done illegally unfortunately, we’re going to find it,” he said.
+“If there’s anything that’s been done illegally, unfortunately, we’re going to find it,” he said.

 Gloria said he was confident in the election results.
 “We’ve had answers for every allegation that has been brought forward,” he said.
 “All we want to do is count votes.”